AndroidPillars/React---Basics/README.md

     let myName = " Flutter";
     console.log(myName);
     }
+    console.log(myName); // Outside the Scope it will thorugh an error
   ```

 # var vs let

 - In var we can reuse the variable names,